LionWeb-io/lionweb-typescript/packages/core/README.md

 ### 0.6.10 - not officially released yet

-* Made `DefaultPrimitiveTypeDeserializer` and `DefaultPrimitiveTypeSerializer` be able to deal with duplicate definitions of datatypes.
+* Make `DefaultPrimitiveTypeDeserializer` and `DefaultPrimitiveTypeSerializer` be able to deal with duplicate definitions of datatypes.
   * Expose a function `shouldBeIdentical` that determines whether two datatypes should be structurally equal based on equality of: meta type, key, and language's key.
-* Made serializer more resilient against unresolved (i.e., `null`-valued) children.
+* Make serializer more resilient against unresolved (i.e., `null`-valued) children.
+* Fix that `resolveInfo` of a serialized reference must be `null`, not `undefined`.

 ### 0.6.9